-- This guidance checklist can be used by all professionals working with children aged 10+ - This guidance checklist can help you focus on the specific indicators of child exploitation and determine whether further advice and/or support is needed.
-The checklist could be used in supervision, in discussions with parents and guardians, with other professionals and with the child - Professionals need to exercise their own judgement when completing the checklist This includes capturing concerns about which they have some evidence AND concerns based on their "gut feelings" Staff should differentiate between the two and explain this in the notes section - Where child exploitation is suspected the worker should discuss their concerns with their manager and should also inform their agency's lead professional who will be monitoring the bigger picture for any emerging patterns - Professionals should feel free to use the checklist creatively, including as part of awareness raising work with children or in engaging parents and guardians in understanding the issues - Once completed if it confirms concerns and/ or identifies risk of significant harm, you MUST make a referral to the local Multi Agency Safeguarding Hub - Please add any intelligence you may have on to Tell Us https://www.merseysidepolice.uk/tua/tell-us-about/soh/something-youve-seen-or-heard/
+- This guidance checklist can be used by all professionals working with children aged 10+. - This guidance checklist can help you focus on the specific indicators of child exploitation and determine whether further advice and/or support is needed.
+The checklist could be used in supervision, in discussions with parents and guardians, with other professionals and with the child. - Professionals need to exercise their own judgement when completing the checklist.
+This includes capturing concerns about which they have some evidence AND concerns based on their "gut feelings".
+Staff should differentiate between the two and explain this in the notes section. - Where exploitation is suspected the worker should discuss their concerns with their manager and should also inform their agency's lead professional who will be monitoring the bigger picture for any emerging patterns. - Professionals should feel free to use the checklist creatively, including as part of awareness raising work with children or in engaging parents and guardians in understanding the issues. - Once completed if it confirms concerns and/ or identifies risk of significant harm, you MUST make a referral to the local Multi Agency Safeguarding Hub. - Please add any intelligence you may have on to Tell Us Tell us about | Merseyside Police